 Phd and Veterinary scientist expert in the safety and legislative aspects of edible insects.
 He collaborated in scientific reports by EFSA and OIE.
 Degree in Veterinary medicine at the University of Padua, specialized in Inspection of food, and PhD in Veterinary Science.
 More than six years as veterinary researcher at IZSV Italy where he has dealt with: food microbiology, nanotechnology, novel food, microbiological risk assessment and systematic review methodology.
 He has authored and peer-reviewed several publications in scientific journals, books and monographs.

-Activation and PR
+Network and PR

 Operations and governance